JSchalon/bachelor-thesis/README.md

 ## Versions

-### Version 0.3.7
+### Version 0.3.10
-- Fixed a global typo
-- Added the bar and column add/remove handles
+- Added the score for the formative evaluation
+- Organized better body part signs in sign library
+- Fixed a bug where the selected signs array was not getting cleared on a new selection